jasondsmith72/skynet/src/clarityos/docs/CURRENT-STATUS.md

    - Resource allocation coordination with memory manager
    - Messaging system integration for component communication

-These implementations represent a significant step toward creating a secure, robust operating system foundation that can safely execute AI components with appropriate isolation and resource control.
+3. **Learning Framework**: Implemented in `learning_framework.py` and related modules:
+   - Core framework with pattern management and task processing
+   - Multiple learning strategies (supervised, unsupervised, reinforcement, etc.)
+   - Domain-specific learning handlers for system, user, hardware, etc.
+   - Knowledge persistence with periodic saving
+   - Feedback processing for continuous improvement

+These implementations represent significant progress toward our vision of an AI that functions as an operating system, with the ability to learn, adapt, and securely manage hardware resources.

 ## Conclusion

 ClarityOS has made a fundamental shift from being an application to becoming a true AI-native operating system.
-The recent architectural changes provide the foundation for this transition, enabling direct hardware interaction, intelligent resource management, and system-level optimizations that weren't possible in the application model.
+The recent architectural changes provide the foundation for this transition, enabling direct hardware interaction, intelligent resource management, and system-level learning that weren't possible in the application model.

-The implementation of the boot system, hardware interface, memory manager, and process isolation framework represents significant progress toward our vision of an AI that is the OS.
-These components create the foundation upon which we'll build the remaining layers of a complete operating system.

-As we continue development, our focus will be on enhancing these core capabilities while maintaining the unique AI-driven approach that differentiates ClarityOS from conventional operating systems.
-The immediate next steps will further solidify the operating system foundation, enabling more sophisticated AI capabilities in subsequent development phases.
+With the implementation of the learning framework, we've reached a critical milestone in our development roadmap.
+The system now has the foundational capability to improve itself through experience, adapting to user needs and optimizing its own operations.

+Our next focus will be on the file system implementation, which will enable semantic data organization and content-aware storage.
+This will further differentiate ClarityOS from conventional operating systems by moving beyond the hierarchical file system model to an AI-driven approach that understands the meaning and relationships of stored information.